jentery/dh150/index.md

 * Communication, or contact between narrator and narrated
 * Direction, where the narrator remarks on what's seen or happening
 * Testimony, where the narrator develops a moral, affective, or intellectual relationship with what's seen or happening
-* Ideology, where the narrator speaks for, about, and with the narrated
+* Representation, where the narrator speaks for, about, and with the narrated

 The voice-over may be recognized for the "grain" of the voice (its signature) or the "voice" of the grain (the signature or trace of a sound recording on wax, vinyl, tape, etc.).
 People often want to hear themselves in voices (see Echo and Narcissus).
 What happens when they don't?

-I'm borrowing some of this language from Sarah Kozloff and Roland Barthes.
+I'm borrowing some of this language from Sarah Kozloff, Linda Martín Alcoff, and Roland Barthes.

 ---